 Before joining Campbell UK and Ireland Paul spent 16 years as a grant-maker in with a major global philanthropy.
 A large part of this entailed working in partnership with governments, their agencies and the NGO sector on evidence-informed policy and services for children and families.
 Before that a varied career saw him work in human rights organisations, as a youth worker, in town planning and finance in the Health Service.

 Carrie joined Queen's in 2000.
-In November 2019 she joined Campbell UK & Ireland as an Administrator and works a as a Managing Editor for the Education Co-ordinating Group.
+In November 2019 she joined Campbell UK & Ireland as Administrator and works as Managing Editor for the Education Co-ordinating Group.